 Water Quality Monitoring

 Every year, the Petitcodiac Watershed Alliance monitors water quality throughout the Petitcodiac & Memramcook River watersheds.
-Historical data was analyzed this year, providing a longer term picture of the health of the watersheds.
+Historical data was analyzed starting in 2018, providing a longer term picture of the health of the watersheds.

 Culvert Assessment Program

 2018 marks the fourth year of our Broken Brooks project to assess culverts for fish passage in the Petitcodiac and Memramcook River watersheds.
 A broken or insufficiently designed culvert can act as a barrier to several kilometers of upstream fish habitat, reducing reproductive success.

 Atlantic Canada Culvert Assessment Tool

 Fish Passage Improvement

 This project was created to increase environmental awareness of the impact of plastic waste on our environment.

 This project was initiated to increase awareness of the impact of outdoor cats on local wildlife, such as songbirds while providing a new solution to outdoor cat owners in an effort to reduce bird mortality by cats in our watershed.

 Wood Turtle Monitoring Project

 We undertook the first-ever formal study of Wood Turtles in the Petitcodiac River watershed.
 This species is in decline due strictly to human activity and development, and before this study, its population status within our watershed was unknown.